-Millennials used to seeking out the perfect selfie moment are hungry for cultural experiences that also afford them the opportunity to take great pictures for their social media feeds.
+Millennials used to seeking out the perfect selfie moment are hungry for cultural experiences that also afford them the opportunity to take great pictures for their Instagram feed.
 Although some may scoff at the idea of this self-centred approach, it really misses the point.
-Social media has changed the cultural landscape and pop-up museums have embraced this phenomenon with enthusiasm.
+Instagram has changed the cultural landscape and pop-up museums have embraced this phenomenon with enthusiasm.

 Emphatically, it is not about aping what is going on elsewhere or pandering to millennials.
 Such an approach would inevitably be patronising and fail in the end.
 Rather, what the pop-up phenomenon can teach us is that to get people to engage with museum collections, the public will increasingly expect novelty and innovation.

 So, it is not a question of lowering expectations or playing to a public with an ever-decreasing attention span.
 It is more about offering something enticing that gets people talking and sharing online instead.
 After all, social media is the new word-of-mouth.

 What Is a Pop-Up Museum?

 Before we go any further, it is worth noting exactly what a pop-up museum is and what it is not.
 Essentially, a pop-up will be set up for a limited period of time in a location where no museum has really operated before.
 The curation of such a museum is also important but the key to it is the novelty of the presentation.
 If museum curators think that they can ride on the coattails of a successful pop-up museum and copy it at their establishment, then the lack of originality is likely to doom it to failure.